voidful/search-and-learn/README.md

 The initial release of Search and Learn will focus on the following techniques:

 * **Search against verifiers:** guide LLMs to search for solutions to "verifiable problems" (math, code) by using a stepwise or process reward model to score each step.
 Includes techniques like Best-of-N sampling and tree search.
-* **Training process reward models (coming soon!):** train reward models to provide a sequence of scores, one for each step of the reasoning process.
+* **Training process reward models:** train reward models to provide a sequence of scores, one for each step of the reasoning process.
 This ability to provide fine-grained feedback makes PRMs a natural fit for search methods with LLMs.

 # Installation instructions